Click on any image below to see a larger version

 There are various other smaller museums of the Normandy landings which you will come across (not to mention the extensive cemeteries), and they are all extremely moving.
 The most extensive Second World War (not just D-Day) museum is at Caen (called “Memorial”), just over an hour away; if you’re travelling from Caen, this is an ideal time to visit, but you need to leave La Dehayrie at about 9am.
 It’s just off the peripherique (North).
 The museum is about two miles North of the peripherique.
 Exit at Junction 7, then turn left and left again, and follow the signs.
 Be warned: you need to allow three to four hours but it’s well worth it.
 Extremely impressive and moving.

 Honfleur is a stunningly beautiful fishing town, with strong artistic connections [Monet, Boudin, Corot, and the composer Erik Satie] , and is correspondingly extremely crowded in high season.
 It is nevertheless a must-see place.
-This is an hour and a half from La Dehayrie (mostly motorway).
+This is nearly two hours from La Dehayrie (mostly motorway).
 There are many fish restaurants lining the harbour.
 If travelling via Le Havre or the tunnel, it’s the ideal spot to go for lunch on your way home.

 From Granville you can take a day-trip to the very local Iles de Chausey (highly recommended) or the Channel Islands (Jersey, Guernsey, Sark and even – sometimes – Alderney).
 Both trips (to Jersey – first stop) take about an hour.
-For both you need to consult the timetable (????? and Manche-Iles Express) because Granville is very tidal and the exact times vary each day, but roughly – for both – you leave at about 9am and return at 6pm.
+For both you need to consult the timetables because Granville is very tidal and the exact times vary each day, but roughly – for both – you leave at about 9am and return at 6pm.
 Bear in mind that the Channel Islands are on UK time, ie an hour behind French time throughout the year.

 More local attractions